Excerpt 3, A Seat for the Rabble

 He switched to that strange clicking tongue she couldn’t understand.
 With a flick of his wrist he plunged the knife into the hare’s neck.
 Blood as rich and dark as Hexaar’s oozed from the wound, blackening its fluff.
 He stroked the fur flat.

-In Common, he said, “Gods of root and stem, gods that gave us Firstborn elves and Secondborn men, gods that gave us the Great Tree: we thank you for Sir Willard’s glad tidings.
+In Common, he said, “Gods of root and stem, gods that gave us Firstmade elves and Secondmade men, gods that gave us the Great Tree: we thank you for Sir Willard’s glad tidings.
 We pray for Hexaar Olmstead’s widow Linda, and her lads Brad and Sam.
 Let them come to no harm under the high bishop.

 “And we beseech you for Sir Damien’s safe return.”